Lady in the Fog: Plot

 In London an English woman, Heather McMara, asks for help from a visiting American writer, Philip 'Phil' O'Dell, to find out who has killed her brother, Danny, who was run over in a heavy nighttime fog.
 Having no evidence, the police will take no action.

 O'Dell and McMara visit Peggy's nightclub which Danny frequented, and there they learn Danny's last address.
 O'Dell finds Danny's hotel room has been ransacked and he is knocked out by a man hiding in the room, but finds a tape recording.
 Among Danny's correspondence is a letter leading O'Dell to an actress, Marilyn Durant.
 Durant is despondent over a break-up with Danny.
 Durant mentions a producer, Christopher Hampden, with whom Danny had arranged a screen test for her.
 That too appears to be a blind alley.
 However, a speeding car tries to run O'Dell down, and he finds his own quarters ransacked, leading him to conclude he is onto something and he cancels his plans to leave London for the United States.
 He also confesses romantic feelings for McMara.

 O'Dell listens to the tape recording of a distraught man recounting a garage fire he was forced to set in Gladstone which killed someone called George.
 O'Dell attempts to replay it for McMara, but accidentally erases the tape; nonetheless he remembers enough to pursue the lead.
 He learns the man killed was a George Maybrick whose partners, Christopher Hampden and Martin Sorrowby, relocated to London afterwards with Mrs. Margaret Maybrick.

 O'Dell returns to Hampden who stonewalls him, but mentions that Sorrowby cracked up during the war and was in a mental hospital at the time he died, two years ago.
 Receiving conflicting information at the hospital, O'Dell sneaks in and learns Sorrowby is still there.
 Sorrowby readily admits that Margaret Maybrick made Sorrowby and Hampden murder her husband; however Sorrowby also says he is insane and cannot distinguish fact from fantasy.
 Sorrowby slips out of the hospital, but is run down and killed by Hampden's henchman, Connors.

 O'Dell tells McMara he believes her brother Danny was blackmailing Hampden.
 McMara believes this places O'Dell in danger.
 Checking a bombed building for clues, O'Dell is knocked out by an assailant.
 McMara is visited by nightclub owner Peggy who says she will bring her to Hampden.
 Peggy wraps herself in a distinctive scarf last seen on Danny's killer.
-It is another very foggy night and Peggy asks McMara to walk ahead with a flashlight, but the fog clears.
+It is another very foggy night, and Peggy asks McMara to walk ahead with a flashlight, intending to run her down, but the car stalls and the fog clears.
 At Hampden's, McMara learns Peggy is Margaret and married to Hampden.
 O'Dell arrives in time to rescue McMara.
 Connors and Hampden are killed and Margaret is apparently killed in a car accident, fleeing the scene.
 O'Dell and McMara then leave for the U.S. together.